Sunday, December 28, 2008

 Jonah Flees From the LORD

 1 The word of the LORD came to Jonah son of Amittai: 2 "Go to the great city of Nineveh and preach against it, because its wickedness has come up before me."
 3 But Jonah ran away from the LORD and headed for Tarshish.
 He went down to Joppa, where he found a ship bound for that port.
-After paying the fare, he went aboard and sailed for Tarshish to flee from the LORD.
+After paying the fare, he went aboard and sailed for Tarshish to flee from the LORD.4 Then the LORD sent a great wind on the sea, and such a violent storm arose that the ship threatened to break up.
+5 All the sailors were afraid and each cried out to his own god.
+And they threw the cargo into the sea to lighten the ship.

 But Jonah had gone below deck, where he lay down and fell into a deep sleep.
 6 The captain went to him and said, "How can you sleep?
 Get up and call on your god!
 Maybe he will take notice of us, and we will not perish."